Differences between Crohn’s Disease vs. Celiac Disease

 • Fatigue

-Apart from these common symptoms that help recognize the disease:
+Apart from these common symptoms that help recognise the disease:

 • Inflammation of joints, eyes, and skin